-Why is Marketing Important for a DPC Practice?
+Here’s Why Marketing is Important for a DPC Practice

 So, what exactly is marketing?